isaacnmm/pestpolicy-hugo2XX/content/posts/best-exterior-primer-paint/index.md

 Cons: - Unsuitable for large scale priming - Has limited selectable colors

-> See Also: > Can You Use Exterior Paint Indoors?

 ###  [4.
 KILZ 2 Multi-Surface Interior/Exterior Latex Primer](https://www.amazon.com/dp/B0013FE5R0/?tag=p-policy-20)